-

 As of July 2025 – subject to change.

-Halogen-free power cables (LSZH): useful for people, technology and critical infrastructure
+Halogen-free power cables (LSZH): less smoke, more protection for people, technology and infrastructure

-Why halogen-free/LSZH is often the better choice in projects
+Why halogen-free LSZH power cables are often the better choice in projects

 IEC 60754